 The frequency must be absolutely clear for my signal to be heard.
-With many other callers in a contest, this can be take some time.
-But many times suddenly when I am the only station calling, the station repeats my call, immediately correct and gives his report.
-Most of the time I receive 599. (hi) After sending my exchange, I can log the QSO.
+With many other callers in a contest, this can be take some time (hi).
+But many times, suddenly when I am the only station calling, the station repeats my call, immediately correct and gives his report.
+Fortunately I always receive 599. (hi) After sending my exchange, I can log the QSO.

 I always use QRP, but I never use the tag /QRP in a contest QSO.
-I rather use the time to repeat my call, than to give /QRP.
+I rather use the time to send my call twice, than to give /QRP.

 QRPp how is it possible?